 Who to contact for more information

-Your child’s doctor, pharmacist or nurse will be able to give you more information about rifampicin and about other medicines used to treat TB.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about rifampicin and about other medicines used to prevent meningococcal infection.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.